lttng/lttng-docs/contents/installing-lttng/intro.md

 ---

-**LTTng** is a set of software components which interact to allow instrumenting the Linux kernel and user applications and controlling tracing sessions (starting/stopping tracing, enabling/disabling events, etc.).
+**LTTng** is a set of software components which interact to allow instrumenting the Linux kernel and user applications as well as controlling tracing sessions (starting/stopping tracing, enabling/disabling events, and more).
 Those components are bundled into the following packages:

-  * **LTTng-tools**: Libraries and command line interface to control tracing sessions
+  * **LTTng-tools**: libraries and command line interface to control tracing sessions.
-  * **LTTng-modules**: Linux kernel modules allowing Linux to be traced using LTTng
+  * **LTTng-modules**: Linux kernel modules for tracing the kernel.
-  * **LTTng-UST**: User space tracing library
+  * **LTTng-UST**: user space tracing library.

 Most distributions mark the LTTng-modules and LTTng-UST packages as optional.
-In the following sections, we always provide the steps to install all three, but be aware that LTTng-modules is only required if you intend to trace the Linux kernel and LTTng-UST is only required if you intend to trace user space applications.
+In the following sections, the steps to install all three are always provided, but note that LTTng-modules is only required if you intend to trace the Linux kernel and LTTng-UST is only required if you intend to trace user space applications.